SilentKinfolk/SilentKinfolk.github.io/README.md

-CellSiren is a Linux based CellBroadcast alerting tool
+CellSiren is a Linux based CellBroadcast alerting application